What is parent and child fostering?

-Parent and child fostering is all about helping a vulnerable parent to develop the confidence and skills they need to provide appropriate care to their child – while supporting local authorities to evaluate their ability to parent.
+Parent and child fostering is all about helping vulnerable parents to develop the confidence and skills they need to provide appropriate care to their child – while supporting local authorities to evaluate their ability to parent.

-Parent and child foster parents will support an expectant mum, or a vulnerable parent and their child (usually the mother, but not always).
+The role of a parent and child foster carer involves supporting an expectant mum or a vulnerable parent and their young child.
+This can be a mother or father, and sometimes both.
 Some may have a learning disability, which makes it hard for them to learn parenting skills.
 Or they may not have experienced a stable childhood themselves, which has impacted their ability to look after their own children.

 Other types of fostering